mterm-io/mterm/README.md

 ## Community
 Join us on discord [here](https://discord.gg/mterm)!

+## Download
+> Coming soon, for now you must run install steps

 ## Extend with commands

 Need your own command?
 MTERM includes `~/mterm/commands.ts` from your home directory - with any exported functions as available commands.